agent-kilo/janetland/README.md

 This is a support library for Juno, the Wayland window manager built with Janet.

 **Note** that it's built against wlroots v0.16.2, and hasn't been updated since.
-It can't be built with wlroots 0.17.x at the moment.
+It can't be built with wlroots 0.17.x, and further development is currently halted.

 ## Dependencies ##